CRATER TAKES A POWDER

 “Taking a powder” meant “to take a break, pause for a moment.”
 I guess most people today no longer know that expression.
 It’s ironic for Crater since he never returns.

 Judge Joseph Force Crater was real and so was his disappearance.
-The details of his disappearance are all accurate up to his entering the auto.
+The details of his disappearance as portrayed in this book are accurate up to his entering the auto.
 By a strange coincidence, his attendant was also named Joseph.

 Yes, J. Edgar Hoover wore women’s clothes.
-He was not portrayed that way in this book merely as a joke.
+He is not portrayed that way in this book merely as a joke.
 The purple dress he wears was his favorite.
 He called his lover and assistant in the FBI, Clyde.
-All accurately portrayed.
+All are accurately portrayed.

 Visiting an alien planet 7 light years away means 7 years have elapsed on Earth when one returns, not overnight as in Star Trek.